Canada - Serbia Relations

 In Serbia, Canada is represented by the Embassy of Canada in Belgrade.
 Serbia is represented in Canada by its Embassy in Ottawa, a Consulate in Toronto, and an Honourary Consul in Vancouver.

-Relations between Canada and Serbia re-developed quickly following the overthrow of Slobodan Milosevic’s regime in October 2000, and show potential for continued growth and development.
+Relations between Canada and Serbia quickly returned to a positive track following the overthrow of Slobodan Milosevic’s regime in October 2000, and continue to expand and deepen.
+Canada is encouraged by the democratic and economic transformation of Serbia and its commitment to achieving greater integration and co-operation with the European Union and its institutions.
 Canada strongly supports Serbia’s aspiration for EU membership.
 In 2006, Canada welcomed Serbia’s admission into NATO’s Partnership for Peace program and to La Francophonie as an observer.
-Canada is encouraged by the democratic and economic transformation of Serbia and its commitment to achieving greater integration and co-operation with the European Union and its institutions.
-The international community, including Canada, is helping Serbia make a successful transition to a free market democracy, develop strong regional cooperation with its neighbours, and maintain its own citizens' security.
+The international community, including Canada, supports Serbia’s objective of developing strong regional cooperation with its neighbours.

-Canada’s priorities in Serbia include: increased commercial and economic co-operation between the two countries, encouraging continued democratic reform and good governance, observance of the rule of law and combating corruption, respect for human and minority rights, and assistance in security sector reform.
+Canada’s priorities in are: increasing commercial and economic co-operation between our two countries, encouraging continued democratic reform and good governance, strengthening the rule of law and combating corruption, enhancing respect for human and minority rights, and providing assistance in security sector reform.

 In 2009, CIDA officially closed its office in the Western Balkans.
 The former Canadian International Development Agency (CIDA) provided technical assistance to the Balkan region, and played a significant role in areas such as health, education, rule of law, gender issues, and human and minority rights, disbursing $5.26 million in funding during its last year of operation (2008-2009).
-Currently, Canada Fund monies are available to finance projects within Serbia.
+Currently, a limited number of small project grants are available through the Canada Fund for Local Initiatives generally, to non-governmental organizations.

-In June 2014, in response to massive floods in the Balkans, Canada announced $800,000 in funding to help meet the needs of thousands of people affected by the flooding and subsequent landslides in Serbia and Bosnia and Herzegovina (BiH).
+In response to massive May 2014 floods in the Balkans, Canada committed $1 million to restore and improve flood protection systems in Serbia.
+This was in addition to $900,000 in humanitarian assistance funding to help meet the needs of thousands of people affected by the flooding and subsequent landslides in Serbia and Bosnia and Herzegovina (BiH).

 Military and Defense Cooperation